jrpacha/200151-errors/README.md

 </p>

 **Disclaimer.** The source codes found here here are given just as examples.
-For sure, they're far from being optimal, and by no means they must subtitute your work.
+For sure, they're far from being optimal, and by no means they should substitute your work.
 Remember that you must write all the programs on your own!

 If you find any mistakes (or have any suggestions), please report them to